Direct Party and Representative Voting (DPR)

 The convention is that the speaker is returned to Parliament unopposed.
 If convention is followed, there is no competition, and thus the constituents of the Speaker's constituency do not have the chance to vote for the party of their choice.
 With DPR Voting this problem would not arise.
 The election would take place with electors completing the Party Ballot section only (assuming there were no candidates standing to oppose the Speaker).
 Accordingly their votes would still count as much as every other vote in the election.
 In this respect DPR Voting is unique amongst voting systems.

-15. Abuse of the system - attempts to cheat or exploit the system DPR Voting in practice
+16. Abuse of the system - attempts to cheat or exploit the system

 Generally DPR Voting is not influenced by party electoral tactics or tactical voting.
 But, in an extreme case, there is one potential loophole that should be blocked by legal sanction.